On 4th October 2021, Yolt announced it is closing its accounts from 4th December 2021.

 How does Yolt use open banking?

 Open banking only allows Yolt to access the data you allow it to.
-In order for Yolt to access all of your financial information such as savings or credit card accounts, you will need to log into each one separately and grant access.
+In order for Yolt to access all of your financial information such as savings or credit card accounts, you will need to log in to each one separately and grant access.
 Most companies that use open banking are regulated and so should appear on The Financial Services Register.

-Pay friends with Yolt
+Spending with Yolt

-Yolt pay allows you to:
+Yolt also allows you to:

 Is Yolt safe to use?

-Yolt is regulated by the Dutch Financial Authorities as it is a venture of ING bank.
-It is a licensed third-party provider and is listed on the FCA register.
 Yolt expresses that 'safeguarding your data is one of our core values' and has the following security measures in place:

 - Licensed Open Banking third-party provider